KEITH A. McCURDY, ED.S., L.P.C., L.M.F.T.

 Althea Dent Brown primarily uses cognitive-behavioral, brief and solution focused therapies and techniques to counsel adults, adolescents and groups.
 Althea uses her relational style to create an atmosphere that is comfortable and accepting.
 Althea seeks to come alongside the client and help manage issues that can cause one to feel stuck, overwhelmed or paralyzed.
 Her areas of focus are life transitions, stress, anxiety/panic, depression, postpartum depression, school anxiety, obsessive thinking, spousal divorce/separation adjustment, perfectionism and grief.
 Althea enjoys empowering people to grow toward a more productive and gratifying life.
 Althea also provides career, academic and life coaching.

 Althea conducts workshops, seminars for companies and community organizations.
 She is an Adjunct Instructor at Virginia Western Community College.

-Althea is a wife and mother of four adult children.
+Althea enjoys spending time with her family including her four adult children and adorable grandson.
 Althea loves to learn, play volleyball, spend time with her family and has recently rediscovered reading for pleasure.

 CHARLES A. RIFE, ED.S., M.DIV., L.P.C., L.M.F.T.